bitspaceorg/stand/README.md

 6. Push your changes to your fork
 7. Create a pull request explaining your changes

-If possible try to crete an issue before making a pull request so that we can discuss the changes and make sure that they are in line with the project goals.
+If possible try to create an issue before making a pull request so that we can discuss the changes and make sure that they are in line with the project goals.
 Note: Please make sure to follow the code of conduct and the contribution guidelines when contributing to STAND.

 ## License

-STAND is licensed under the GNU GENERAL PUBLIC LICENSE .
+STAND is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.